henri23/prometheus/README.md

 This project is licensed under the [GPL-3.0 License](LICENSE) - see the LICENSE file for details.

 **Note**: GPL-3.0 is a copyleft license that requires derivative works to also be licensed under GPL-3.0.
-This ensures that improvements to Prometheus remain open source and benefit the entire community.
+This ensures that improvements to Voltrum remain open source and benefit the entire community.

 ## Contributing